With this plan the broad outlines of the present vast and powerful 35 acre (14 hectare) development were already visible.”

 The scheme did not include a lake.
 It included an ornamental water feature in front of what would be the Barbican Centre with a canal in front of Speed House, and an ornamental water feature.
 The area where the lake now is, was mostly taken up with a paved forecourt and formal planting area.

 The conservatory was to be in the form of a huge glass pyramid.
 The 1955 scheme had involved lumping together an exhibition hall, swimming pool and squash courts in a single building which would have taken the form of a truncated pyramid.
 But this new pyramid was intended to be a full pyramid and glazed.
+The pyramid was designed by Christof Bon.

 The conservatory was intended to sit between Speed House and Andrewes House with the ornamental water feature and cascade between it and Speed House, and a sunken grass-covered moat between it and Andrewes House.